reuters-graphics/style/packages/guide/content/graphics-rig/working-with-media-files/page.md

 $ runner make-srcset bigPicture.jpg
 ```

-The command will create images at a few standard widths, but you can specify your own using the `--sizes` argument:
+The command will create images at a few standard widths, but you can specify your own:

 ```
-$ runner make-srcset bigPicture.jpg --sizes 300 600 1200 1500
+$ runner make-srcset bigPicture.jpg -s 300 -s 600 -s 1200 -s 1500
 ```

 The command will create a new directory with your new images...